GiuliaMurtas/athena-reconnection_decks/README.md

 `$ module load conda-env/mypackages`

 The analysis routine can be then launched by the command `python plot.py`.
-In order to crate an animation, it is possible to use the `ffmpeg` module, once the plots have been produced by `plot.py`.
-An example for the current density $J_z$
+In order to create an animation, it is possible to use the `ffmpeg` module, once the plots have been produced by `plot.py`.
+This module can be simply loaded with `module load ffmpeg`.
+An example of the command to produce an animation with `ffmpeg` is:

+`ffmpeg -framerate 10 -i plot_name_%03d.jpg your_file.mp4`